Valkyrie006/Notes/OS.md

     - Program which is present in secondary memory that will be picked up by OS to create the process
 2. Ready
     - New -> Ready to run
     - After the creation of a process, the process enters the ready state i.e. the process is loaded into the main memory(RAM).
     - Process here is ready to run and is waiting to get the CPU time for its execution.
-Processes that are ready for execution by the CPU are maintained in a queue for ready processes.
+Processes that are ready for execution by the CPU are maintained in a queue for ready processes
 3. Run
     - Process is chosen by CPU for execution and the instructions within the process are executed by anyone of the available CPU cores
 4. Blocked or wait
     - Whenever the process requests access to I/O or needs input from the user or needs access to a critical region(the lock for which is already acquired), it enters the blocked or waits for the state
     - The process continues to wait in the main memory and does not require CPU.
-Once the I/O operation is completed the process goes to the ready state.
+Once the I/O operation is completed the process goes to the ready state
 5. Terminated or completed
     - Process is killed(deallocated) as well as PCB is deleted
 6. Suspend ready
     - Process that was initially in the ready state but were swapped out of main memory(refer Virtual Memory topic) and placed onto external storage by scheduler are said to be in suspending ready state.
 The process will transition back to ready state whenever the process is again brought onto the main memory.
-Linux uses swap space and partition to do this task.
+Linux uses swap space and partition to do this task
 7. Suspend wait or suspend blocked
-    - Similar to suspend ready but uses the process which was performing I/O operation and lack of main memory caused them to move to secondary memory.
+    - Similar to suspend ready but uses the process which was performing I/O operation and lack of main memory caused them to move to secondary memory
-    - When work is finished it may go to suspend ready.
+    - When work is finished it may go to suspend ready

 ### Process Management - Process Scheduling
 - CPU and IO Bound Processes
     - If the process is intensive in terms of CPU operations then it is called the CPU bound process.
 If the process is intensive in terms of I/O operations then it is called IO bound process.
 - Types of process scheduler
     1. Long Term or job scheduler
         - It brings the new process to the 'Ready State'.
         - It controls Degree of Multi-programming, i.e., number of process present in ready state at any point of time.
         - It is important that the long-term scheduler make a careful selection of both IO and CPU bound processes.
     2. Short term or CPU scheduler
         - It is responsible for selecting one process from ready state for scheduling it on the running state.
         - Short-term scheduler only selects the process to schedule it doesn't load the process on running.